-I spent two days visiting Halifax and was not able to see everything I wanted.
-Three days would have probably been better to add one more tourist attraction, either a museum or a walk but I got a good overview of the city, the places to go, the museums, the terraces and the waterfront.
+Two days were not enough for the many things to do in Halifax and therefore I was not able to see everything I wanted.
+Three days would have probably been a better choice, in order to add one more tourist attraction in Halifax, either a museum or a walk.
+Overall, I got a good overview of the city, the places to go, the museums, the terraces and the waterfront.
+Let’s dive in!

-My favourites things to do in Halifax
+The best things to do in Halifax

 Take a free walking tour of Halifax

 Free walking tours are the perfect introduction to any city and I like to start my stay with a guided tour if the concept exists in the city I am in.

 Our attention was drawn to a whole bunch of small details that we would not necessarily notice, like the name of the street hidden in one of the photos above…

 Pier 21, the Canadian Museum of Immigration